 Get the best odds for Man City v Chelsea and our other featured games with our selected bookmakers below.

-Bookmakers Providing the Best Odds for Man City v Chelsea September 2019
+Bookmakers Providing the Best Odds for Man City v Chelsea in the USA - November 2019

 Accepts Large BetsSignup BonusIn-Play BettingRegular Promos